-As of December 31, 2012 and 2011, the Company's Private Placement Warrants were measured at fair value under ASC Topic 820, Fair Value Measurements and Disclosures of the Accounting Standards Codification.
-See Note 3, "Reverse recapitalization of The W Group, private placement, reverse split and migratory merger," for further details describing these warrants.
+As of December 31, 2013 and 2012, the Company's Private Placement Warrants were measured at fair value under ASC 820.
 The Company's liability for the Private Placement Warrants is measured at fair value based on unobservable inputs, and thus is considered a Level 3 financial instrument.
 The Company analyzes financial instruments with features of both liabilities and equity under ASC 480, Distinguishing Liabilities from Equity and ASC 815, Derivatives and Hedging.